Forest County...Take a Breath.

 The forests provides an inviting rustic roads and auto tour opportunity.
 Roll down Rustic Road 34 or 118, take a drive through the Chequamegon-Nicolet National Forest along the Heritage Drive National Forest Scenic Byway, or fall in love with the fall colors on the 145-mile Nicolet-Wolf River Scenic Byway.

 Great hunting opportunities abound throughout the county and Chequamegon-Nicolet National Forest; white tail deer, black bear, wild turkey, ruffed grouse, coyote and duck just to name a few.
+With the mass amount of National and Managed Forest Lands in Forest County it is the prime area for some untouched and vast hunting grounds.

 Mountain bikers will love Forest County.
 Ride the Anvil Trail, Ed’s Lake Trail, Nicolet North Trail and Otter Springs Trail.
 Hiking is available on ten Forest County trails.
 Logging roads running through the national forest provide another opportunity for hiking.
 The national forest’s huge tracts of woodlands also make it the ideal place for wildlife sightings and birdwatching.